Air & AG Truck Rule

 - 2006 model year and newer - annual limit of 25,000 miles for operating years 2011 - 2016, then reduced to 15,000 miles for 2017 - 2019, then 10,000 miles for 2020 - 2022

-This modifies the 10,000 per year limit currently in place for compliance on older vehicles.
+This last deadline modified the 10,000 per year limit currently in place for compliance on older vehicles.
 CARB states the goal of these changes is to have older model year engines replaced with 2010 model year or newer engines by 2023.
 Some trucks that were previously approved for specialty AG vehicle exemptions with no mileage limitations are no longer available (except for cattle livestock trucks registered by January 31, 2015).
 The low-use vehicle option has increased to 5,000 miles per year; these vehicles are not subject to the replacement requirments set for 2023 (this mileage level drops back to 1,000 miles per year in 2020).

 AG trucks may be registered on-line or by downloading a form and submitting by mail ... use the California Farm Bureau's website to see more information on registering with links to the CARB on-line reporting tool and the mail-in forms.